 - Take a conservative approach to holiday decorations – Everyone has a different idea of how a home should be decorated for Christmas.
 Some people go all out with lights around the exterior of the home along with yard decorations and other items.
 Other people prefer a simple wreath on the door and a classic tree in the living room.
 Since you have no idea what your buyer will prefer, err on the side of caution and keep things simple during the holidays.

 Ideas to Help a Home Look Unique

-If you are of the mood to spend some extra money to really make your home unique, here are a few ideas that will really change the winter curb appeal of your home.
+If you are in the mood to spend some extra money to really make your home unique, here are a few ideas that will really change the winter curb appeal of your home.